Donna Summer

 Starting in 1978, Summer first topped the Billboard 200 with the live album, Live and More, thus beginning a streak of three consecutive number one albums, including Bad Girls (1979) and the compilation album, On the Radio: Greatest Hits Volumes I & II (1980).
 In achieving this, Summer became the first and only artist to have three number one double albums.
 All three albums were certified platinum or higher in the United States, with Bad Girls selling over two million copies.
 Summer was the first female artist to record three number one singles in one calendar year, doing so in 1979.
 Summer's success was interrupted by the late 1970s social backlash against disco music, and in 1980, she left Casablanca Records for Geffen Records.
 As a response, her next album, The Wanderer, found Summer recording mostly rock and new wave music, as well as inspirational music inspired by her newfound Christian faith.
 However, her Geffen Records recordings were not as successful as predicted.
 Summer returned to the top of the pop charts in 1983 with the single, "She Works Hard for the Money", off the album of the same name, which was released off of Mercury Records after it was found she owed Casablanca one more album.
-Despite this success, Summer's recordings began floundering not too long afterwards.
-Rumors of alleged homophobic comments made during and after a concert in 1983 led to a falling-out with Summer's gay fanbase.
+Despite this success, Summer's recordings began foundering not too long afterwards.
+Rumors of homophobic comments she allegedly made at a 1983 concert led to a falling-out with Summer's gay fanbase.
 In 1989, Summer worked with the team of Stock Aitken Waterman and scored her first top ten US hit in six years with "This Time I Know It's for Real", which would be her fourteenth and final top ten hit of her career.
 Summer would make the Hot 100 one last time in 1999 with her rendition of "I Will Go with You (Con te partirò)".

 Summer continued to record music up until her death in 2012 from lung cancer at her home in Naples, Florida.
 In her obituary in The Times of London, she was described as the "undisputed queen of the Seventies disco boom" who reached the status of "one of the world's leading female singers."
 Moroder described Summer's work on the song "I Feel Love" as "really the start of electronic dance" music.
 Summer has been inducted into several musical institutions during her lifetime and posthumously, including the Hollywood Walk of Fame, the Dance Music Hall of Fame and the National Rhythm & Blues Hall of Fame.
 In 2013, a year after her death, Summer was inducted into the Rock and Roll Hall of Fame.
 In December 2016, Billboard ranked her sixth on its list of the "Greatest of All Time Top Dance Club Artists".
+In 2025, she was inducted into the Songwriters Hall of Fame.